-Surely not a movie for everyone; perhaps the best example of a sociological character study if I've ever seen one.
+Surely not a movie for everyone; perhaps the best example of a sociological character study.
 The insight into a psychopath is quite unsettling yet unfiltered.
-On one level, at least mine, it's kind of fascinating, even though it's also exceptionally disturbing.
+On one level, it's kind of fascinating, even though it's also exceptionally disturbing.

 Taxi Driver (1976) - A mentally unstable Vietnam war veteran works as a night-time taxi driver in New York City where the perceived decadence and sleaze feeds his urge for violent action, attempting to save a preadolescent prostitute in the process.